SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-02-02-be-careful-of-those-special-names-in-unity.markdown

 - MonoBehaviour – because almost everything is a MonoBehaviour
 - Base types such as Vector2, Point, Canvas – because Unity already has those things and while you can use them, you wo not get the base functionality
-- Reserved names – Basically anything within the Unity namespaces.&nbsp; Just try creating your own “UnityEngine” class and see what happens!
+- Reserved names – Basically anything within the Unity namespaces.
+Just try creating your own “UnityEngine” class and see what happens!

 There are more and Unity usually forewarns you if you are doing something it considers silly or inappropriate.

-However, the same cannot be said for the platforms you build upon…&nbsp; Does Unity also check those?
+However, the same cannot be said for the platforms you build upon…  Does Unity also check those?

 The answer sadly is NO.